Imran4424/Machine-Learning-Models/README.md

 ![Decision Tree Dataset](Images/DecisionTree/datasetSplit4.png)

-After making 4th split, now whole given dataset is classified,
+After making 4th split, now whole given dataset is classified, the complete classified decision tree is,

 ![Decision Tree Dataset](Images/DecisionTree/DecisionTree4.png)

+Decision Tree size will increase or decrease based on the dataset complexity.
+If dataset is complex(more heterogeneous dataset) then decision tree will be larger.

 ### Random Forest Classification